kuroiss/dartboard-connector/packages/dartboard-connector/README.md

-# Dartsboard Bluetooth Connector
+# Dartboard Connector

-Connect to Dartsboard with Web Bluetooth API.
+Connect to Dartboard with Web Bluetooth API.

-`yarn add @minimalcorp/dartsboard-bluetooth-connector`
+`yarn add @minimalcorp/dartboard-connector`

 Only ES Modules are supported.

-## Supported Dartsboards
+## Supported dartboards

 ### DARTSLIVE Home

-`import { DARTSLIVEHomeBluetoothConnector } from "@minimalcorp/dartsboard-bluetooth-connector/dartslive-home"`
+`import { DARTSLIVEHomeConnector } from "@minimalcorp/dartboard-connector/dartslive-home"`

 examples are in `example` directory.